HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/SetGenericJVMArgumentsCorePod.md

 Refer to the following steps to add generic JVM arguments to the `dx-core` pod `wp_profile/WebSpherePortal` JVM:

-1. Install or update the HCL DX environment by using the Helm chart.
-For more information, see [Deploying using Helm](../../../deployment/install/container/helm_deployment/overview.md){target="_blank"}.
+1. Install or update the HCL DX environment using the Helm chart.
+For more information, refer to [Deploying using Helm](../../../deployment/install/container/helm_deployment/overview.md){target="_blank"}.
 2. After the `dx-core` pod is running and the IBM Integrated Solutions Console is accessible, follow these steps:
     1. Open a web browser and go to the IBM Integrated Solutions Console (for example, `http://<DX_HOSTNAME>/ibm/console`).
     2. Sign in as an administrator.